Frog Amigurumi Crochet Pattern

 Stuff fully.
 Add 2 more mini magnets to the bottom (make sure it’s flipped correctly!) and sew closed.

-If you didn’t add a tail, try embroidering on a butt line using a Black thread.
+If you'd like, try embroidering on a butt line using Black thread.

 One of the fun quirks I like to add to all of my Bawnimals is to add mini magnets on both the top and bottom.
 This allows them to stick to any metal surface, or mini magnets so that they can be worn on clothing and attached to refrigerators.